 Walterboro contains many parks, open spaces, and public recreational facilities which are vital to the health of the community and its citizens.
 Open spaces and recreational facilities are integral parts of the community that increase beautification and quality of life.
 The City should create incentives for the creation and preservation of public spaces in the community through overlay zoning and new development requirements.
 In the future, there will likely be a need for the improvement and creation of community fitness and recreational facilities.
 These and other improvements should be according to national community recreational standards in order for the present and future needs of City residents to be met.
 The following are the current recreational facilities (See Map 6.3 on the following page) within the City which include parks, open spaces, school facilities, and community facilities:

-Walterboro Wildlife Center & Sanctuary.
-The newly opened Wildlife Center features the wildlife and educational information that is afforded by the preservation and enjoyment of the Walterboro Wildlife Sanctuary.
+- Great Swamp Sanctuary.
+Planned construction of the 10,000 square foot discovery center in the Great Swamp Sanctuary.
 Currently, there are more than 3 miles of ADA accessible trails, kayaking trails, and bicycling.
-It serves as the gateway to other nature-based centers in the state and a mechanism for eco-tourism in the region.

-- o Downtown Plaza: seating, shade trees, and fountain - o Gladys Whidden Park: playground, passive park with lake - Pinckney Park: large play area, playground equipment, and picnic facilities - o Joseph Wyman Field & Sankey D. Maree Park: playground and ball field - Other open and/or vacant lots scattered throughout the City (public and private ownership) - o Dogwood Hills Golf Course: A County owned 9-hole course - o Doodle Hill Park: playground equipment - o Little Library Park: seating, shade trees and historic building - o Mayfield Park: playground equipment. - Other Facilities and Services.
-There are other facilities, such as The Colleton Civic Center in the former Hampton Street School, that offer a strong civic presence in the downtown.
+It serves as the gateway to other nature-based centers in the state and a mechanism for eco-tourism in the region. - o Downtown Plaza: seating, shade trees, and fountain - Gladys Whidden Park: playground, passive park with lake - Pinckney Park: large play area, playground equipment, and picnic facilities - o Joseph Wyman Field & Sankey Maree Park: playground and ball field - Other open and/or vacant lots scattered throughout the City (public and private ownership) - o Dogwood Hills Golf Course: A privately owned 9 hole course - Doodle Hill Park: playground equipment - Little Library Park: seating, shade trees and historic building - Mayfield Park: playground equipment. - C3 Other Facilities and Services.
+There are other facilities, such as The Colleton Center in the former Hampton Street School, that offer a strong civic presence in the downtown.
 In the past, Walterboro has had a lack of community activity space such as public exercise facilities, art studios, and workshop facilities, which are now being partially accommodated in that center (which previously "starred" in the movies Forrest Gump and Radio).
 The South Carolina Artisans Center is also located in the downtown and is the showcase and market for juried artists and craftsmen from across the state.